EpocDotFr/staticjinjaplus/docs/templates.md

 **Type:** List[Dict[str, Any]]

 List of all valid template files (as seen by staticjinja) found in the `TEMPLATES_DIR` directory.
 Dictionaries contained in this list owns the following keys and values.
+The result of this variable is cached.

 `source` (str)
 :   The template filename.